GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/reduceapi.rst

     ``myreduce.mode = 'qa'``

 **recipename**
     The name of the recipe to use.
-If left to "default", the Recipe System will invoke the mappers and select the best matching recipe library and use its default recipe.
+If left to "_default", the Recipe System will invoke the mappers and select the best matching recipe library and use its default recipe.